Board of Trustees

 ahoy@bonner.org

-Fueled by experiences as a low-status student, Ariane found a passion for civic engagement.
-While attending Stanford University, she engaged for four years in East Palo Alto with elementary students, teachers, nonprofits, and the school district, developing coalitions to mobilize students and faculty into working with the community.
-She researched economic and policy issues, creating a credit-bearing CBR course co-taught by community leaders and students that focused on history, policy, equity, race, ethnicity, and economic development.
-Guided by mentors like Gregory T. Ricks, Janet Luce, and Tim Stanton, Ari found a vocational interest in leveraging education as a pathway for social justice.
-She was awarded the John Gardner Fellowship, which she used to work full-time with the Ravenswood City School District, mentored by its Superintendent.
-Ari spent five years at City Year (which engages diverse 17 to 25 year-olds in full-time service), building professional development and strategies to grow and replicate the national organization.
-As Jumpstart’s Vice President for Program, Ari oversaw the development of an evidence-based national program that engaged college students with low-income preschoolers in Head Start programs, with proven results.
-At Echoing Green (New York), Ari helped shape its fellowship for social entrepreneurs.
-As Executive Director of Campus Outreach Opportunity League (COOL), she developed large-scale conferences and programs that offered a national platform for the student leadership of civic engagement.
+Fueled by experiences as a student and volunteer, Ariane found a passion for civic engagement.
+While attending Stanford University, she engaged in East Palo Alto with elementary students, teachers, nonprofits, and the school district, developing coalitions to mobilize students and faculty into working with the community.
+She researched economic and policy issues, creating a credit-bearing CBR course taught by community leaders with student in local internships.
+She was awarded the John Gardner Fellowship to work full-time with the Ravenswood City School District, mentored by its Superintendent.
+Ari spent five years at City Year (which engages 17 to 25 year-olds in full-time service), building systems and training to replicate the national organization.
+As Jumpstart’s Vice President for Program, Ari oversaw the development of a proven evidence-based national program that engages college students as teachers in Head Start programs.
+At Echoing Green (New York), Ari helped create resources for social entrepreneurs.
+As Executive Director of Campus Outreach Opportunity League (COOL), she developed large-scale conferences and programs for student leadership of civic engagement.
+Ari earned a bachelor's in Political Science.
+She earned a master’s in higher education from Drexel University and a doctorate in higher education leadership at the University of Pennsylvania, while working full-time.
+Her research focuses on institutionalization of community engagement and its potential to support student success, post-graduate careers, and the effectiveness of higher education.

-Rachayita Shah, Director of Community-Engaged Learning rshah@bonner.org
+Rachayita Shah, Director of Community Engaged Learning rshah@bonner.org

-Before joining the Bonner Foundation, she worked with FAU as Visiting Instructor and taught multiple courses focusing on diversity, multicultural education, human rights, and social justice.
-She also worked as Program Manager at Florida Atlantic University’s (FAU) Center for Holocaust and Human Rights Education, where she facilitated teacher professional development, provided curriculum consultations to K-12 educators, and managed Holocaust and human rights-oriented events.
+Before joining the Bonner Foundation, she worked at FAU as Visiting Instructor and taught courses focused on diversity, multicultural education, human rights, and social justice.
+She also worked as Program Manager at FAU’s Center for Holocaust and Human Rights Education, where she facilitated teacher professional development, provided curriculum consultations to K-12 educators, and managed Holocaust education and human rights-oriented events.
 As a member of the Florida Department of Education Commissioner’s Task Force on Holocaust Education, she served on curriculum writing team for integrating the content of the Holocaust in middle school civics lessons.

 Liz Brandt, Community Engagement Director